UHDanke/gd_docs/triggers/spawn.md

 # Spawn Remapping

-Spawn remapping is a Spawn trigger option that allows remapping the IDs of spawned triggers to new IDs.
+Spawn remapping is a Spawn trigger option that allows spawning triggers reconfigured to a different set of IDs.
 IDs are not discerned by their type (Item ID, Block ID, Group ID, etc), they are all treated as a single ID for the purposes of remapping.
 The main purpose of spawn remapping is reusing triggers, but it has many more uses thanks to its versatility.